 In the present time, PVsyst doesn't calculate the backtracking for trackers at different altitudes.
 However even when we will implement this, the altitude differences will be necessarily the same for all trackers (i.e. the tracker array will be in a same E-W inclined plane).

 Moreover, remember that in PVsyst, when using the tracking option the orientation of all trackers is identical at a given time.

 Now on a hill, when the altitudes differences are different from tracker to tracker, it is physically impossible to define a "pure" backtracking strategy.
 If you calculate the backtracking Phi angle between the trackers A and B, it will be different than for the trackers B and C, so that the backtracking cannot be optimal for both pairs simultaneously: either you will have residual shades, or the "back"tracking will begin before it is necessary.

 Some people propose a situation where all trackers take a different position: this leads to extremely complex calculations (the optimization of the Phi angle of each tracker should be performed simultaneously on all trackers for each sun's position) without ensuring a perfect solution.
 This optimization involves machine-learning techniques for a given installation.

-We don't envisage such a development in PVsyst in a previsible future.
+As far as we don't have a model for the implementation of this strategy, we cannot envisage such a development in PVsyst in a previsible future.